homecentr/platform/README.md

 The script automatically installs dependencies from Ansible Galaxy and runs the playbook.

 > Note that the first time applying playbooks on a clean server, you need to use whatever authentication is available (most likely a password based one).
 During the first run the roles configure the SSH daemon to only allow non-root user with an RSA key and/or hardware device like YubiKey you need to use for subsequent logins.

-## Ansible Vault
-The playbooks use several sensitive variables which are therefore encrypted using Ansible Vault.
-The vault passphrase is committed into the repository because it is encrypted using gpg with YubiKey.
-To set from scratch, follow [this guide](https://disjoint.ca/til/2016/12/14/encrypting-the-ansible-vault-passphrase-using-gpg/).
-This does not give you access to the original passphrase, just the tooling to set up your own.
-Each user must have their own encrypted version of the password.

-To change the encrypted variables, use the `yarn <lab>:secrets <path>` command (e.g. `yarn lab:secrets`).